tsanket8329/DSA-Practise/README.md

 You are given:

 An array c[] where: 0 → cumulus cloud (safe) 1 → thundercloud (danger) An integer k (jump size)

+The character:

+Starts at index 0 with energy = 100

+Jumps in steps of k using circular indexing:

+(i + k) % n 🔹 Rules Each jump → -1 energy If landing on thundercloud → extra -2 energy Game ends when character returns to index 0 🔹 Task

+Return the final energy level.